replicatedhq/replicated-docs/docs/reference/kots-cli-docker-ensure-secret.md

 # docker ensure-secret

-Creates an image pull secret that the Admin Console can utilize in case of [rate limiting](../enterprise/image-registry-rate-limits).
+Creates an image pull secret for Docker Hub that the Admin Console can utilize to avoid [rate limiting](../enterprise/image-registry-rate-limits).
-Will validate the credentials before creating the image pull secret.
+The credentials are validated before creating the image pull secret.
+Running this command creates a new application version, based on the latest version, with the new image pull secret added to all Kubernetes manifests that have images.
+In order for this secret to take effect to avoid rate limiting, the new version must be deployed.

 ### Usage